Skip to main content

 StatusMeaning

-403 ForbiddenValid key but accessing another product’s resources
+403 ForbiddenValid key but the resource belongs to another org

 {